Last updated on December 22, 2025

 Jolene, the Plunder Queen | Illustration by Caroline Gariba

 It can be just as important to consider how fun a Magic deck is to play against as it is to play with.
-This is especially true if you’re trying to get friends into the game, since your friends aren’t likely going to enjoy getting bodied by an over-powered infect deck their first time playing Commander.
+That's especially true if you’re trying to get friends into the game, since your friends aren’t likely going to enjoy getting bodied by an over-powered infect deck their first time playing Commander.

 Commanders that are fun to play against come in a wide variety.
 Sometimes, these are commanders who offer benefits to their opponents and can fall into the group hug category.
 Others introduce elements to the game that increase the pace or intensity of the game, making it more interesting.